zenml-io/zenml/docs/book/user-guide/component-guide/model-deployers/kserve.md

     --s3_use_https="1" \ # set to 0 to disable https.
     --s3_verify_ssl="1" \ # set to 0 to disable SSL certificate verification.

-# Alternatively, you can utilize the '--values' option by specifying a file path containing key-value pairs in either JSON or YAML format.
+# Alternatively for providing key-value pairs, you can utilize the '--values' option by specifying a file path containing
+# key-value pairs in either JSON or YAML format.
 # File content example: {"aws_access_key_id":"<AWS-ACCESS-KEY-ID>",...}
 zenml secret create s3-kserve-secret \
     --values=@path/to/file.json